Trump travel ban: For Sudanese-Americans, this humiliation is far from new

 It's hard to translate my mother's words.
 The Arabic word is more than just frustration - it's closer to dejection.
 Since Trump signed his Executive Order banning green card and visa holders from Sudan from entering the United States, it's been difficult for me to call my family.

 I don't have the words to comfort my parents, permanent US residents now effectively trapped in the country.
 My father has not been back to see his family in Sudan in almost a year; for my mother, it's been two years.

-I don't know what this will mean for my brother, whose wife and children have been in Europe for the last 2 years awaiting her green card.
+I don't know what this will mean for my brother, who himself is awaiting permanent residency.

 I scroll through media reports and read about permanent residents being handcuffed and interrogated at airports across the country.
 I devour photos and videos of families devastated at the news that their loved ones were sent back, while others are "reunited" after ten and twelve hours of detention and scrutiny, tears of relief streaming down their faces.